 Today will be spent conducting game viewing drives in the Etosha National Park from the central Okaukuejo Region.
-NB All game drives will be conducted in a minibus / similar or coach used throughout the tour in Namibia.
-And NOT in open 4 x 4 vehicles.
-In the event of having to use 4×4 vehicles the price will change!
+Today’s game drive will be conducted in open 4 x 4 vehicles.
 NB The gates of Etosha National Park opens at sunrise and close at sunset.
 It is best to enquire at the entrance of Etosha National Park, the exact time of the opening and closing of the entrances to the Park.

 The park has recorded over 114 mammal species, 350 bird species and 21 different vegetation types.
 The most common plains game species encountered include; Burchell’s Zebra, Springbok, Black– Faced Impala, Blue Wildebeest, Gemsbok / Oryx antelope, Giraffe and Red Hartebeest.
 The Etosha National Park also boasts healthy populations of Lion, Elephant and Black Rhino.
 While in the park a visit will be included to the Etosha Pan or the “Great White Place”.
 Return to TALENI ETOSHA VILLAGE/ similar for overnight on a dinner, bed & breakfast basis only.
-(Lunch today at one of the Resorts and will be for the clients own account.)
+(Lunch today is included.)

 Departing from the Etosha National Park today’s journey follows the main route south through the country via the towns of Outjo and on to Otjiwarongo and Okahandja.
 Here you visit the woodcarvers market, before you continue to Windhoek.
 You overnight just outside Windhoek at Naankuse Lodge